MicrosoftDocs/azure-dev-docs/articles/python/get-started.md

 # Get started with Python on Azure

-If you're new to developing applications for the cloud, this short series of articles with videos help you get up to speed quickly.
+If you're new to developing applications for the cloud, this short series of 8 articles is the best place to start.

 * Part 1: [Azure for developers overview](/azure/developer/intro/azure-developer-overview)
 * Part 2: [Key Azure services for developers](/azure/developer/intro/azure-developer-key-services)